 A. National port policies themes

-National-level authorities are involved in developing national port policies aiming to advance the establishment, planning, development, and organization of ports to secure that the development of the industry serves the public interest.
-Such responsibilities lie with regional authorities (e.g., municipal or State level) or city authorities.
+National-level authorities are involved in developing national port policies aiming to advance the establishment, planning, development, and organization of ports to ensure that the development of the industry serves the public interest.
+Such responsibilities lie with regional authorities (e.g., municipal or state level) or city authorities.
 This depends on the traditions of each country as regards both the organization of ports and the formation of the polity.
 Federal states tend to delegate such control to the state or municipal level, while more centralized governments create national regulatory agencies having direct oversight.

 Governmental agencies develop initiatives to reach different targets:

 - The contribution of ports to the local, regional, and national economy, as well as to social cohesion.

 - The minimization of any externalities produced by ports, and environmental protection in line with the applicable legislation.

 - The uninterrupted availability and provision of reliable and quality services to ships, passengers, cargoes, the users of the port, and the general public without discrimination.

 - The presence of any exemptions foreseen within the applicable legislation.

 The themes of the policy initiatives developed by the competent national authorities include:

 - Definition of the port system detailing the ports and the related maritime and hinterland infrastructure and connections.